aiborra11/crypto-scraper/README.md

 `Price_exp`: Price smoothed with an exponential moving average of 'i' periods.

-`LogReturns`: Logarithmic returns from period to another.
+`LogReturns`: Logarithmic returns from one period to another.

 `High`: Highest price reached within the period.